roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-04 ****** byLifeisgood21© "Good let's get going.
+"Good let's get going.
 We don't want to be late getting back for dessert."
 I said.
 Vic giggled, standing up and pulling her tight skirt down around her ass.
 She grabbed her suit jacket and put it on over her naked tits.
 "Just do the middle button."
 I told her.

  Vic did the middle button up leaving the top and bottom ones undone.
 The jacket now met just above her navel, pressing her tits together nicely and exposing her cleavage in the deep 'V'.
 The lapels of the suit jacket held her nipples in place so just the edges of her areolas were showing.